loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 Respectful disagreement is essential to finding the best solution for the group, but it can be challenging work.
 For real discussion to happen, you must hold space for differing opinions.
 Help people express themselves, in a way that allows others to express themselves too.

-If someone is distressed, being unconstructive, or is in a minority opinion they feel strongly about, it’s a good indication that a face-to-face or phone conversation might be helpful.
+**Raise the bandwidth:** If someone is distressed, being too disruptive, or is in a minority opinion they feel strongly about, it’s a good indication that a phone conversation – or, even better, a face-to-face – might help.

-For more guidance, see [Resolving conflict on Loomio](http://joshuavial.com/loomio-conflict/).
+For more guidance, see the section of our handbook on [conflict](https://loomio.coop/conflict_resolution.html/?utm_campaign=having-discussions-help-pg&utm_term=help).

 ## Use simple language

-Be careful with humour and avoid sarcasm.
+Be careful with humor and avoid sarcasm.
 These don't translate through text well, and it's easy for people to mistake a funny comment as something mean.

 Be expressive and say what is on your mind.
-Use an emoji to add colour, fun, and extra meaning to your comments.
-Images can also help communicate effectively.
+Use an emoji to add color, fun, and extra meaning to your comments.
+Images can be a huge enabler of effective communication.

 Long comments can be hard to follow.
-If you must write a long comment, divide it into paragraphs and add a summary to the top.
+If you must write a long comment, divide it into paragraphs and add a summary to the top (eg, **TL;DR**).

-If your comment is tangential to the discussion, start a new thread to avoid distraction from that topic.
+If your comment is tangential to the discussion, start a new thread to avoid distracting from the topic at hand.

 ## Getting attention